loupeteam/Loupe-UX-Server/README.md

 #### Necessary Installs

 * Twincat 3
-    - The ADS binaries that this WebHMI Json server uses should be found to be located at `C:\TwinCAT\AdsApi\TcAdsDll`
+    - The ADS binaries that this Loupe UX Json server uses should be found to be located at `C:\TwinCAT\AdsApi\TcAdsDll`

 * [CMake](https://cmake.org/download/) >= V3.27.1
     - Overview: CMake is a system for building C++ projects through whichever compiler you wish.